IUDataStructuresCourse/course-web-page-spring-2025/LabDeduceProg.md

 ### Concatenating a List of Lists

-Define a function named `concat` that turns a list-of-lists into a list.
+Create a function named `concat` that turns a list-of-lists into a list.
 The `concat` function should have the following type.

 ```